ayiman29/Google-Drive-Automated/README.md

 ### `uploaded_folders.json`
 This file is used to track uploaded folders and files.
 It ensures that the script doesn’t upload the same file multiple times, and it helps to check if a file has been modified locally.

+Make sure it's perfectly keeping track of the files.
+If you change directory, you need to update the folder manually

 ## Security Considerations